graphhopper/graphhopper/docs/core/technical.md

 or use the `graphhopper.sh` script which utilizes the config.yml where you can specify if it should read `car`, `foot` or all vehicles at once.
 You'll have to make sure that you allocate enough memory for your specific graph (E.g. ~2GB for Germany) e.g. `export JAVA_OPTS="-Xmx2g"`.
 The import process is fast e.g. complete Germany takes roughly 10 minutes.
-Additionally it will take time if you choose `prepare.ch.weightings=fastest` in the config.yml which will dramatically improve query time but requires more RAM on import.
+Additionally it will take time if you enable speed mode by using `profiles_ch` in the config.yml which will dramatically improve query time but requires more RAM for the import.

 ### 2. The Graph